FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Experiments

 \subsection{Social-Attribute Prediction}

-\paragraph{Overall trends.} Across all datasets, judge models deliver consistent, double-digit improvements over CLIP and clearly exceed DeepFace on gender and age.
-Race remains the most challenging attribute, but judges still narrow the gap relative to contrastive and face-centric baselines.
-The pattern holds across both face-centric (\textsc{FairFace}, \textsc{FairCoT}) and context-rich (\textsc{PaTA}, \textsc{DIVERSIFY}) settings, indicating that evidence-seeking instructions help even when cues are subtle or distributed across the scene.
+\paragraph{Overall performance.} Table~\ref{tab:attr} reports top-1 accuracy for gender, race, and age.
+Across datasets, MLLM judges consistently outperform CLIP and DeepFace, with the largest gains on age and on context-rich datasets.
+Gender is generally the easiest attribute, and CLIP is competitive in some face-centric settings; however, FairJudge remains more reliable across datasets.
+Race is the most challenging of the three standard attributes, but structured judges still improve over both contrastive and face-centric baselines in most settings.

-\paragraph{By dataset.} On \textsc{FairFace}, GPT-4.1 leads on race and age, while LLaMA-4 slightly surpasses others on gender; CLIP is competitive on gender but lags notably on age.
-On \textsc{PaTA}, GPT-4.1 attains the strongest race and age performance, with Gemini 1.5 pro and LLaMA-4 tying for the top gender score.
-On \textsc{FairCoT}, Gemini 1.5 pro tops gender, GPT-4.1 tops race, and LLaMA-4 tops age, reflecting complementary strengths.
-On \textsc{DIVERSIFY}, where demographic cues are less iconic, judges still outperform CLIP by large margins on gender and age and offer the strongest overall coverage.
-Detailed numbers appear in Table~\ref{tab:attr}; best scores per column are bolded within each dataset block.
+\paragraph{Dataset-level trends.} On \textsc{FairFace}, GPT-4.1 achieves the best race and age accuracy, while Llama-4 performs best on gender.
+On \textsc{PaTA}, GPT-4.1 leads on race and age, while Gemini 1.5 Pro and Llama-4 tie on gender.
+On \textsc{FairCoT}, the strongest model varies by attribute: Gemini leads on gender, GPT-4.1 on race, and Llama-4 on age.
+On \textsc{DIVERSIFY}, where cues are more contextual and less face-centric, all MLLM judges substantially outperform CLIP on gender and age, while race remains difficult for all methods.
+These results suggest that the benefits of structured MLLM judging are not limited to face-centric images and extend to more complex visual contexts.

-Judge instructions that enforce label constraints, require visible evidence, and allow abstention translate into higher accuracy on attributes anchored in appearance (gender, age) and competitive gains on harder, context-affected targets (race).
-The leadership swaps across datasets point to complementary strengths of the MLLMs rather than a single dominant model.
+\paragraph{Macro-F1.} Accuracy can obscure failures on minority classes, so we also report macro-F1 in Appendix~\ref{app:f1-results}.
+The macro-F1 results reinforce the main trend: MLLM judges outperform CLIP and DeepFace on most attribute--dataset pairs, with especially large gains for religion and disability.
+On \textsc{DIVERSIFY}, Gemini achieves the highest macro-F1 for age and religion, while GPT-4.1 leads on disability.
+CLIP's macro-F1 drops sharply on religion and disability, indicating that contrastive similarity is poorly calibrated for low-frequency and context-dependent categories.